 3. On the Administration settings screen that opens, go to Advanced settings tab.

-A button with a counter indicating that there are unread posts that are waiting approval, rejected or approved.
-The alerter is located on the top menu bar next to the logged-on user avatar (on the left hand side).
-The alerter allows you to access the post requiring your approval in one click.
+A blue circle with a number in its center indicating that there are unread posts that are waiting approval, rejected or approved.
+The alerter is located next to the Approval Requests item of the side menu.
+To access pending approval requests, click the menu item.